 - Sales Representative

 A business minor may be helpful, but sometimes relevant work experience is more beneficial.
+A history major will provide training in critical thinking and working with complex data which is both qualitative and quantitative.

 Graduate and Professional Education